godanaemiru/lynnug.github.io/_posts/2014-10-27-Myth-of-genuis-programmer.md

 #Overcoming the myth

 Currently I'm a very small fish .
-Inorder to grow  I'm taking the following steps:
+Inorder to grow, I'm taking the following steps:

 * Starting this blog to put myself out there.